Is Harry Potter Hamlet?

 4. Premise: William Shakespeare is more than just a simple playwright- he has a magic quill that brings his characters to life.
 Some of the characters worship him like a god or like a father.
 Many others, (as the title implies), want him dead.
 A faction of outlaw heroes who call themselves The Prodigals are trying to protect Shakespeare, including Juliet and Hamlet, but in this volume, they’ll have to face raging seas, bloodthirsty pirates, and the mind-altering effects of the island in Volume 3, which has pushed them all to near-madness.

-My reaction: Volumes 1&2 was framed like a civil war between the heroes and villains of the Shakespeare canon- basically an Infinity War for Shakespeare nerds.
+My reaction: Volumes 1&2 were framed as a civil war between the heroes and villains of the Shakespeare canon- basically an Infinity War for Shakespeare nerds.
 This volume is in the context of a high-seas pirate adventure.
 It has a lot of cool fights and the drama between Cesario and Viola is great, but honestly, I thought it was poorly paced.
 Maybe it’s my personal taste, but it’s hard to keep myself invested in the story when everyone is stuck on a boat.

 Basic Details: